+The 2023-24 season of readings includes Hua Hsu, Percival Everett, Leila Mottley, K-Ming Chang and more.
 Events will feature one or more of these acclaimed authors reading from and discussing their most recent books, followed by an onstage conversation with an invited guest, plus a book sale and signing.
-Most readings will be conducted in person and live streamed here on the homepage of clasanjose.org on Thursday evenings at 7PM.

-Join us in celebrating some of the most innovative, most decorated writers working today and in honoring the ever enduring power of the written word.
+Join us in celebrating some of the most innovative, most decorated writers working today.

 “The Center for Literary Arts is an absolute jewel, bringing a diverse range of writers and readers together for conversations that enrich the artistic and cultural life of the Bay Area.
 The Center facilitates authentic community through gatherings that invite people to be reflective and to deepen themselves emotionally and intellectually.
 Its work is vital, and should be applauded and supported.”

 — Jamel Brinkley, author of A Lucky Man